 Reference: NTCER section 9

-We encourage that in-practice teaching is discussed and mutually agreed, with times agreed upon in advance.
+We encourage that in-practice teaching is discussed and mutually agreed upon, with times agreed upon in advance.
 Educational release mandated by the college and training organisation must also be considered.

 Your supervisor’s obligations